Alfred Gruenther: Post-war

 After the end of World War II in 1945, Gruenther served as deputy commander of U.S. forces in Austria.
-In 1946-1947, he was appointed deputy commandant of the recently established National War College.
+In 1946–1947, he was appointed deputy commandant of the recently established National War College.

-In 1947, he served as Director of the Joint Staff and then Joint Chiefs of Staff in 1947-1949.
+In 1947, he served as Director of the Joint Staff and then Joint Chiefs of Staff in 1947–1949.
 In 1949, he was promoted to the rank of lieutenant general and served as the U.S. Army's deputy chief of staff for plans and operations.

 In 1951, Gruenther was promoted to four-star general and appointed as the Chief of Staff, Supreme Headquarters Allied Powers Europe (COFS SHAPE) under Gen. Eisenhower, who became the Supreme Allied Commander Europe (SACEUR).
 He continued to serve under Gen. Matthew Ridgway and later replaced him as SACEUR.
-From July 11, 1953 to November 20, 1956, he was Supreme Allied Commander, Europe/Commander in Chief, U.S. European Command (SACEUR/USCINCEUR).
-On December 31, 1956, Gruenther retired from the Army.
+From 11 July 1953 to 20 November 1956, he was Supreme Allied Commander, Europe/Commander in Chief, U.S. European Command (SACEUR/USCINCEUR).
+On 31 December 1956, Gruenther retired from the Army.